joecity/jekyll-now/_posts/2015-01-27-product-owner-backlog.md

 ---
 layout: post
-title: Ever met a "good" Product Owner?
-Part 2
+title: Product Owner - Backlog Pressure
 excerpt: "A look into 3 challenges the product owner role may have with the backlog, and how we can help mitigate them"
 modified: 2015-01-27
 tags: [agiletrack, agile, product owner, backlog]